 If there's no information on the seed packet, you can pretty safely just start all your seeds about 6 weeks before you'll plant them outdoors.
 Make note of which plants are too big or too small at planting time, and then you can make adjustments next year based on your notes.

 Creating the Calendar

 To calculate your planting dates, you need to count back from the last frost date in one-week increments.
-Some gardeners base their calendar on Saturdays, because that is the day most gardeners have time to plant.
+Some gardeners base their calendar on Saturdays because that is the day most gardeners have time to plant.
 Ask a local gardener or call your local extension service if you don't know the last frost date for your area.
-Simply write the week number (8,4, 6 or whatever) on each seed packet and use a rubber band to keep each pile together.
+Simply write the week number (8,4, 6, or whatever) on each seed packet and use a rubber band to keep each pile together.
 When the planting week arrives, you just grab the right packet and start planting.

-Now that you have a great schedule, here are a couple reasons you may want to make some adjustments:
+Now that you have a great schedule, here are a couple of reasons you may want to make some adjustments:

 Start earlier: When air and soil temperatures are cool (below 70 degrees F), seeds take longer to germinate and plants grow more slowly.
 If you plan to start your seeds in a cool basement or cool bedroom, you may want to shift your whole schedule a week or two earlier.

 You can see on my schedule that I start some greens and broccoli at the end of February.
 That's because these seedlings get planted outside about a month before the last frost date.
 If you have a cold frame or greenhouse, or if you use row covers or water-filled teepees, you can plant tender seedlings several weeks before the last frost date.
 Just count back from that expected planting date to get the right date to sow your seeds.